Economy And Bankruptcy

-Economic indicators point to a strong and thriving economy.
-U.S. gross domestic product has improved beyond market expectations, there have been jobs added for a record number of months, and an increase in wage growth.
-The nation’s unemployment rate is historically low at about 3.8%.
+Economic indicators over the past few years point to a strong, growing, and thriving economy.
+U.S. gross domestic product has improved beyond market expectations.
+Trading with other countries is becoming more fair.
+Wages in our country have increased; people are both saving and spending more.
+Currently, the unemployment rate in the U.S. is historically low at about 3.8%.
 Wisconsin’s unemployment is even lower at 2.4% or below. https://www.bls.gov/web/laus/mstrtcr1.gif

 Bankruptcy is Impacted By Strong Economy